 - Extracts the data from the excel sheet and loads it into SAP.

 - The bot creates the invoice in the SAP

 - It automatically sends the invoices to the requesters along with a confirmation email saying that the invoice has been created and sent.

 You can deploy to similar scenarios which will reduce costs, increase the process completion rate and spare time for employees to do creative work.

-Marketing and sales#marketing-and-sales
+Marketing and sales#